 A fiercely competitive scoring guard whose clutch performances at Louisville made her a college star and first-round WNBA prospect.

 Hailey Van Lith plays basketball with a trademark scowl and a scorer's heart.
-From Cashmere, Washington, she exploded onto the national scene as a high school phenomenon, her talent undeniable.
-At the University of Louisville, she found a perfect stage, transforming into a fearless leader and bucket-getter for coach Jeff Walz.
-Van Lith's game was built on tenacity; she hunted big moments, hitting crucial shots in deep NCAA Tournament runs that cemented her reputation as a player who refused to shrink.
-Her journey took unexpected turns with high-profile transfers to LSU and later TCU for her final college season, searches for new challenges and fits.
-Through it all, her identity remained clear: a tough, shot-making guard who could take over a game.
-Drafted into the WNBA, she brought that same unwavering confidence to the professional ranks, ready to prove her relentless style translates against the world's best.
+From Cashmere, Washington, she exploded onto the national scene as a high school phenomenon.
+At Louisville, she became a fearless leader for coach Jeff Walz, hitting crucial shots in deep NCAA Tournament runs.
+She transferred to LSU and later TCU for her final college season, searching for new challenges.
+Drafted into the WNBA, she brought that same unwavering confidence to the professional ranks.

 1997–2012